Markkkkkkkk/m2w/README.md

 ![image-20250828154659658](https://image.hyly.net/i/2025/08/28/e88cef122909357441384bfdd6cf26d0-0.webp)

+> **Note:** If you still need to post status updates and the like, you also need to add the status update interface function.
+For details, please refer to [this article](https://www.hyly.net/categroy/article/code/wordpress/380#header-id-6).

 # Summary

 The configuration of m2w is not too difficult to use, if you have any questions or feel that you want to add some functions that everyone likes, please leave a message below, and you will consider adding the most popular function~